Sunday, July 16, 2017

 With the most significant issue of global warming leading to climate change, how can we foresee the future ahead of us?
 How can we ensure that the next generations will live harmoniously with nature?
 Is the human race losing the battle and on its way to extinction?
 We may never know, but one thing for sure is that we now live in uncertainty due to the destructive Power of Nature and the consequence of greediness and negligence for personal gains.

 Present at the event is our Philippine Senator, Richard Gordon, who is the Chairman of the Philippine National Red Cross.
 He shared about the power of volunteerism and what they can achieve to alleviate the suffering and restore the dignity of calamity victims.
 Senator Loren Legarda also shared about the environmental law she has authored since the early 90s.
-Her concept of zero waste management, "Reuse - Reduce - Recycle," is her environmental advocacy teaching people to save our environment from further damage or harm.
+Her concept of zero waste management, "Reuse - Reduce - Recycle," is her ecological advocacy, teaching people to save our environment from further damage or harm.
 Other invited speakers talked about their respective offices or agencies' role in minimizing the effect of climate change and our ways of adaptation and survival.

 Together with Maria Ressa, CEO, Rappler